Call it the new math, Republican style.

-First, Ehrlich thought he had enough votes to win a key committee vote last week on his nominee for environmental secretary Lynn Buhl, a former auto industry lawyer and state regulator from Michigan.
-But he and his lobbyists were caught flat-footed when two Democratic senators switched their votes, and the committee vetting nominations voted 10 to 9 against Buhl.
+First, Ehrlich thought he had enough votes to win a key committee vote on his nominee for environmental secretary Lynn Buhl, a former auto industry lawyer and state regulator from Michigan.
+But he and his lobbyists were caught flat-footed when two Democratic senators switched their votes, and the committee vetting the nomination voted 10 to 9 against Buhl.

 Then came the floor fight Tuesday.
 Ehrlich, Maryland's first Republican governor in more than three decades, knew he had the Senate's 14 Republicans on his side.
 But he needed to pick off at least 10 Democratic votes to secure Buhl's appointment and avoid becoming the first governor in Maryland history to have a Cabinet nominee rejected by the full Senate.